-SECTION 9-104 9-109.
-CONTROL OVER OF DEPOSIT ACCOUNT.
+SECTION 9-104.
+CONTROL OF DEPOSIT ACCOUNT.

-(a) A secured party has control over of a deposit account if:

-(1) the secured party is the bank with which the deposit account is maintained;

-(2) the debtor, secured party, and bank have agreed in an authenticated record that the bank will comply with instructions originated by the secured party directing disposition of the funds in the account without further consent by the debtor; or

-(3) the secured party becomes the bank's customer with respect to the deposit account.

-(b) A secured party that has satisfied the requirements of subsection (a) has control, even if the debtor retains the right to direct the disposition of funds from the deposit account.
+- (a) A secured party has control of a deposit account if: - (1) the secured party is the bank with which the deposit account is maintained; - (2) the debtor, secured party, and bank have agreed in an authenticated record that the bank will comply with instructions originated by the secured party directing disposition of the funds in the account without further consent by the debtor; or - (3) the secured party becomes the bank's customer with respect to the deposit account. - (b) A secured party that has satisfied the requirements of subsection (a) has control, even if the debtor retains the right to direct the disposition of funds from the deposit account.

-SECTION 9-105 9-110A.
-CONTROL OVER OF ELECTRONIC CHATTEL PAPER.
+SECTION 9-105.
+CONTROL OF ELECTRONIC CHATTEL PAPER.
+A

-A secured party has control over of electronic chattel paper if the record or records comprising the chattel paper are created, stored, and assigned transferred in such a manner such that:
+secured party has control of electronic chattel paper if the record or records comprising the chattel paper are created, stored, and assigned in such a manner that:

-(1) a single authoritative copy of the record or records exists that which is unique, identifiable and, except as otherwise provided in paragraphs (4), (5) and (6), unalterable;

-(2) the authoritative copy identifies the secured party as the assignee of the record or records;

-(3) the authoritative copy is communicated to and maintained by the secured party or its designated custodian;

-(4) copies or revisions that add or change an the designation of the identified assignee of the authoritative copy can be made only with the consent of the secured party; (5) each copy of the authoritative copy and any copy of a copy is readily identifiable as a copy of the authoritative copy; and

-(6) any revision of the authoritative copy is readily identifiable as an authorized or unauthorized revision.
+- (1) a single authoritative copy of the record or records exists which is unique, identifiable and, except as otherwise provided in paragraphs (4), (5) and (6), unalterable; - (2) the authoritative copy identifies the secured party as the assignee of the record or records; - (3) the authoritative copy is communicated to and maintained by the secured party or its designated custodian; - (4) copies or revisions that add or change an identified assignee of the authoritative copy can be made only with the consent of the secured party; - (5) each copy of the authoritative copy and any copy of a copy is readily identifiable as a copy that is not the authoritative copy; and - (6) any revision of the authoritative copy is readily identifiable as an authorized or unauthorized revision.

-SECTION 9-106 9-108.
-CONTROL OVER OF INVESTMENT PROPERTY.
+SECTION 9-106.
+CONTROL OF INVESTMENT PROPERTY.

-(a) A person has control of a certificated security, uncertificated security, or security entitlement as provided in Section 8-106.

-(b) A secured party has control over of a commodity contract if:

-(1) the secured party is the commodity intermediary with which the commodity contract is carried; or

-(2) the commodity customer, secured party, and commodity intermediary have agreed that the commodity intermediary will apply any value distributed on account of the commodity contract as directed by the secured party without further consent by the commodity customer.
+- (a) A person has control of a certificated security, uncertificated security, or security entitlement as provided in Section 8-106. - (b) A secured party has control of a commodity contract if: - (1) the secured party is the commodity intermediary with which the commodity contract is carried; or - (2) the commodity customer, secured party, and commodity intermediary have agreed that the commodity intermediary will apply any value distributed on account of the commodity contract as directed by the secured party without further consent by the commodity customer.

-(c) A secured party that has having control over of all security entitlements or commodity contracts carried in a securities account or commodity account has control over the securities account or commodity account.
+(c) A secured party having control of all security entitlements or commodity contracts carried in a securities account or commodity account has control over the securities account or commodity account.

-SECTION 9-107 9-110.
-CONTROL OVER OF LETTER-OF-CREDIT RIGHT.
-A secured party has control over of a letter-of-credit right to the extent of any right to payment or performance by, or proceeds received from, the issuer or any nominated person if the issuer or nominated person has consented to an assignment of proceeds of the letter of credit under Section 5-114(c) or otherwise applicable law or practice.
+SECTION 9-107.
+CONTROL OF LETTER-OF-CREDIT RIGHT.
+A secured party has control of a letter-of-credit right to the extent of any right to payment or performance by the issuer or any nominated person if the issuer or nominated person has consented to an assignment of proceeds of the letter of credit under Section 5-114(c) or otherwise applicable law or practice.

-SECTION 9-108 9-111.
+SECTION 9-108.
 SUFFICIENCY OF DESCRIPTION.